AnkitShaw-100/Fintrack/README.md

-# FinTrack
+# Finora

-FinTrack is a full-stack finance tracking application built with the MERN stack.
+Finora is a full-stack finance tracking application built with the MERN stack.
 It helps users track expenses, categorize spending, and visualize trends through charts with secure authentication.

 ## Features